haskelladdict/sconcho/sconcho/doc/manual.rst

 There are a number of additional ways to select cells on the pattern grid all of which involve holding down the **Shift key** while clicking:

-* Shift + mouse click and then dragging the mouse across the pattern grid will activate the *Rubberband Tool*.
+* Shift + right mouse clicking and then dragging the mouse across the pattern grid will activate the *Rubberband Tool*.
   Upon releasing the mouse button all grid cells under the rubberband will either be selected or un-selected based on their previous state.
 If there is a knitting symbol active it will be placed immediately if it fits into the selection area.

-* Shift + right click on either a row or column label will again select or un-select the whole row or column based on its previous state.
-If there is an active knitting symbol it will be placed into .
+* Shift + right mouse clicking adjacent to the left/right or top/bottom
+  edge of the pattern grid will select/unselect the neighboring complete row or column based on its previous state.
+If there is an active knitting symbol it will be placed into the selection.

 Finally, several items on the knitting chart can be moved around.
 Movable items are: legend items (both symbols and text) and repeat boxes on the